robotpony/w42/content/pages/a-style-guide-for-bruce.md

 * Closing: Often self-referential ("Tired: Tired/Wired lists...")

 **7. Personal Experiment Analysis** (1500-2500 words)

 * Hook: Description of experiment setup
 * Structure: Hypothesis → Method → Results → Broader implications
 * Example: "Lab notebook: a summer of LLM Assisted Everything"
 * Features: Metrics, iterative learning, transparent methodology
 * Tone: Researcher sharing findings, not guru dispensing wisdom

+## Additional Style Guide Points: Writing Less Like AI

+Based on Wikipedia's "Signs of AI Writing" guide and related analyses, here are 8 actionable points to add to your style guide that will help both human and AI writers produce more authentic, balanced prose:

+### 1. Avoid symbolic inflation

+Don't make everything "stand as a symbol" of something broader or claim it has "enhanced significance."
+If something matters, explain *how* it matters specifically.

+**Avoid phrases like:**

+- "stands as a testament to..."
+- "serves as a powerful reminder..."
+- "represents a dynamic hub of..."

+**Fix:** Be direct about actual impact and importance.
+Use specific outcomes over symbolic language.

+### 2. Kill the "not X, but Y" structure

+This dramatic negation pattern is pure AI: "It's not just about efficiency.
+It's about transformation."
+The structure creates false contrasts and sounds like sales copy.

+**Fix:** State what something *is* without the theatrical setup.
+If you need contrast, use it sparingly and make it meaningful.

+### 3. Stop relying on transition crutches

+AI leans heavily on a small set of transitions: "However," "Moreover," "On the other hand," "Furthermore," "In addition."
+Using these occasionally is fine; leading every third paragraph with them is a tell.

+**Fix:** Vary your transitions.
+Many sentences don't need explicit transitions—good ideas flow naturally.
+When you do transition, be specific about the relationship between ideas.

+### 4. The rule of three is a tell when overused

+Listing things in threes consistently ("quality, reliability, and innovation" / "fast, efficient, and scalable") makes prose predictable.
+It's good rhetoric used sparingly, but AI overuses it.

+**Fix:** Vary your list lengths.
+Sometimes two items.
+Sometimes four.
+Break the pattern.

+### 5. Eliminate vague intensifiers and filler phrases

+AI loves empty emphasis:

+- "One of the most important things to consider..."
+- "It's crucial to understand that..."
+- "This is a key factor in..."
+- "plays an important role in..."

+**Fix:** If something is important, prove it with specific details.
+Let the facts carry the weight, not the adjectives.

+### 6. Watch for promotional drift

+AI can't maintain truly neutral tone, especially about cultural topics, nature, or anything heritage-related.
+Everything becomes "captivating," "majestic," "diverse," or "fascinating."

+**Fix:** Use specific, observable descriptions.
+What makes something interesting?
+Show, don't tell.

+### 7. Avoid superficial depth

+AI creates the *appearance* of comprehensive explanation through good form (perfect grammar, smooth flow, proper structure) while saying little of substance.
+Following the rule of three, using transitions correctly, and writing in complete paragraphs can mask the absence of actual insight.

+**Fix:** After writing, ask: "What specific, useful information did I just convey?"
+If you can't identify concrete details or novel insights, you've created superficial depth.

+### 8. Strip out meta-commentary about writing itself

+AI loves to tell you what it's about to do or just did: "As we've explored..."
+"Building on this foundation..."
+"To summarize the key points..."
+This self-referential commentary adds no value.

+**Fix:** Just do the thing.
+Explore, build, summarize—without announcing it.
+Let the structure speak for itself.